liamg15/weight/README.md

 <p> <img src="weight.png" width = "1000">
 <b>Figure 2.
 Timeseries (days) of full bodyweight (lbs) every time I go to the gym.</b></p>

+- For the reader: There are 4 early mornings.
+Two higher than average (~168.5) and two around average.
+Can you guess the activity that caused this deviation?

 #### Last update: 2023-10-22